JezFhardDD/RMS/readme.txt

 ### 1. Download the project

-check the gdrive and download the zip file and extract it in a folder. go to that directory.
+check the gdrive and download the zip file and extract it into a working folder: e.g., C:\xampp\htdocs\
+Open XAMPP and start Apache and MySQL. go to http://localhost/phpmyadmin in a browser.
+Create a new database named mcserverdb.
+Import the provided .sql file (from your Google Drive folder):(in the foler called DATABASE_FILE) Click the Import tab and upload your .sql file.

 2. Install PHP dependencies
-composer install
+Go to the Project Directory (cd path-to-project-folder) composer install

 3. Install Node.js dependencies
 npm install
 4. Environment setup
 cp .env.example .env
+-Then open .env and set the database credentials:
 DB_DATABASE=mcserverdb
 DB_USERNAME=root
-DB_PASSWORD=
-Generate app key:
-php artisan key:generate
+DB_PASSWORD=    # leave blank if no MySQL password is set in XAMPP -Generate app key: php artisan key:generate
 5. Migrate the database
 php artisan migrate